This directory contains implementation of painters of layout objects. It covers the following document lifecycle states:

 BeginSubsequence/EndSubsequence display items.

-In a subsequence paint, if the layer would generate exactly the same display items, we'll get the whole subsequence from the cache instead of repainting them.
+In a subsequence paint, if the layer would generate exactly the same display items, we'll simply output a

 There are many conditions affecting